soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 Let's do this one by one, starting with (1) - matching `String -> Structure` and `b -> c`:

-1. Because the two types are complex, we check that they are both functions, and match their inputs and outputs: `String` with `b`, and `Structure` with `c`.
+1. Because the two types are complex, we check that they are both functions, match their inputs and outputs: `String` with `b`, and `Structure` with `c`.
 2. Because `b` is a *type variable*, we mark down somewhere that `b` should be equivalent to `String`.
    We write `b ~ String` (we use `~` to denote equivalence).
 3. We match `Structure` and `c`, same as before, we write down that `c ~ Structure`.

-No problem so far, let's try matching `String -> String` with `a -> b`:
+No problem so far; let's try matching `String -> String` with `a -> b`:

-1. The two types are complex, we see that both are functions so we match their inputs and outputs.
+1. The two types are complex; we see that both are functions, so we match their inputs and outputs.
 2. Matching `String` with `a` - we write down that `a ~ String`.
-3. Matching `String` with `b` - we remember that we have already written about `b` - looking back we see that we already noted that `b ~ String`.
+3. Matching `String` with `b` - we remember that we have already written about `b` - looking back, we see that we already noted that `b ~ String`.
    We need to replace `b` with the type that we wrote down before and check it against this type, so we match `String` with `String` which, fortunately, type-check because they are the same.

-So far so good.
+So far, so good.
 We've type-checked the expression and discovered the following equivalences about the type variables in it:

 1. `a ~ String`
 2. `b ~ String`
 3. `c ~ Structure`

-Now, when asking what is the type of the expression:
+Now, when asking what is the type of expression:

 ```hs
 p_ = Structure . el "p"
 ```

-We say that it is the type of `.` after *replacing* the type variables using the equations we found and *removing* the inputs we applied to it, so we started with:
+We say that it is the type of `.` after *replacing* the type variables using the equations, we found and *removing* the inputs we applied to it, so we started with:

 ```hs